 What she recorded was this.

-In Rae’s words, she “free styled that song from top to bottom. (though it includes a verse that has long been in her head 6 months prior —”When the nights are cold and life is obsolete…”) And I hated [the song], till today, I don’t like the “obsolete truth””.
+In Rae’s words, she “free styled [this] song from top to bottom”, although it included a verse that she had in mind about 6 months prior: “When the nights are cold and life is obsolete…”.
+She continues talking, “and I hated [the song].
+Till today, I don’t like the obsolete truth”.

 If certain types of artists thrive on pain and emotion in music to facilitate their creativity, bringing out a certain rawness of expression, for Rae, what she mainly thrives on is imagination.
 “Outside of my imagination, I thrive on human connection.
-And my most potent connection, are very often with people that are close to my heart.
+And my most potent connection are very often with people that are close to my heart.
 And it’s very often with people that are able to tap into a certain energy inside me.”
-This isn’t to say that her creativity is just based on human physical interaction alone but “those are some of the things that make up my raw expression.
-It’s that physical potent human interaction”, she says.
+This isn’t to say that her creativity is just based on human physical interaction alone, she explains, “those are some of the things that make up my raw expression.
+It’s that physical potent human interaction.”

 Although Amaa Rae makes sex sound sacred, like a worshiping session between lovers, —“an interpretation of what your soul and spirit wants to tell the person but can’t find the words to”— the human physical interaction she speaks of isn’t just sex alone.
 She continues, “I mean touching, I mean kissing, I mean holding someone’s hand, I mean hugging, I mean caressing or playing with somebody’s hair.
 Those are the details I watch and look at or feel when somebody does them to me or [vice versa].”

 The sentence may certainly feel unusual to those who cringe or stay guarded towards verbal messages about sex.
-In many African countries, Sex is a taboo topic not to talk of singing explicitly about them.
-But it’s artists who make bold statements, shake us up and make us uncomfortable, that we need.
-They are the true parts of our thoughts.
-There ain’t no processed thoughts here.
+In many African countries, Sex is a taboo topic.
+Not to talk of singing explicitly about it.
+Artists who make bold statements, shake us up and make us uncomfortable, are those we need; they are the true parts of our thoughts.
+There are no processed thoughts here.
 When angry or emotional, we choose to be mute and repeatedly want to be ‘rational’.
 But what really is rationality?
-Sometimes our true thoughts in that moment, is what really is.
-Eventually, after blurting out, you may be wrong anyway, but your thought in the furious moment isn’t downright out of keeping.
+Sometimes our true thoughts in that moment are what really is.
+After blurting out in anger, you may be wrong anyway, but your thought in that furious moment is not downright out of keeping.
 This is part of the key preservative of “obsolete truth”.

 Do not however get it twisted through use of certain vocabulary on “Last Weekend (Ready 4 U)” or “Body & Soul/Pu$$ywet”.
 While Amma Rae’s singing certainly has explicit material, it is not as much an avalanche of juicy things in a sweet voice.
 Embedded in her songs, are critical and intellectual take outs.
 A line like “all the ones we tossed aside, chasing after selfish pride” on “Luvr’s”, restates Amaa Rae’s defining duality.